 How Wide Is Time?

 In the models I am looking at, time is a width of light.
-The past (moon) is too narrow.
-The future (sun) is too wide.
+The past moon is like a shadow of the future.
+The sun is like a projection of the past.

-If my understanding of time’s width is off, it is possible the new red blood cells I make will be too large or too small.
+If my understanding of time’s width is off, the new red blood cells I make will be too large or too small.

 Laura Hillenbrand, famous ME/CFS (Chronic Fatigue Syndrome) sufferer, became sick on a very specific night that she details in this terrific New Yorker piece. https://www.newyorker.com/magazine/2003/07/07/a-sudden-illness

-After eating a high-iron meal (hamburger), while in a state of fight-or-flight (pineal gland dilation?), the light of a meteor entered her eye (and her pineal gland?).
+After eating a high-iron meal (hamburger), while in a state of fight-or-flight (pineal gland dilation?), the light of a meteor entered her eye.
 She was sick for the next 27 years.

-Some things that helped me regain my health:
+Some things that helped me regain my health after living in a moldy house:

 —Zero glyphosate